Tennessee

 How to Exercise These Rights

 Controllers must respond to authenticated consumer requests within 45 days of receipt.
-An additional 45-day extension is available if the controller provides the consumer with notice of the delay and an explanation of the reason.
-If a controller declines to act on a request, the consumer has the right to appeal.
-The controller must respond to an appeal within 60 days.
+An additional 45-day extension is available when the controller provides notice and explanation of the delay.
+If a controller declines a request, the consumer has the right to appeal; the controller must respond to the appeal within 60 days.

-Controllers cannot charge a fee for processing requests unless the requests are manifestly unfounded, excessive, or repetitive.
-Controllers also cannot discriminate against consumers who exercise their rights, though offering different pricing through loyalty or rewards programs is permitted.
+Controllers cannot charge fees for processing requests unless they are manifestly unfounded, excessive, or repetitive.
+Discrimination against consumers who exercise their rights is prohibited, though loyalty or rewards programs offering different pricing remain permitted.

 Business Obligations Under TIPA